 “The heart of what is happening today is that digital technology is penetrating the real world, making new things possible, and introducing new risks.”

-Wanting to address those risks, and other difficulties encountered when scaling and putting mobile workforce management into practice, we reached out to visionaries, CEOs, security experts, software developers and managers working at “distributed companies” to inquire about their experience and advice regarding the challenges of mobile workforce management for 2018 and beyond.
+Wanting to address those risks, and other difficulties encountered when scaling and putting mobile workforce management into practice, we reached out to visionaries, CEOs, security experts, software developers and managers working at “distributed companies” to inquire about their experience and advice regarding the challenges of mobile workforce management for the next year(s).
 Here’s what they shared with us.

 Mobile Workforce Management Challenges: 9 Experts Have Their Say